walkerkaiman/DMX_Tester/README.md

 ## Features

-- Supports sending DMX signals over Serial, Art-Net, and sACN protocols.
+- Supports sending DMX signals over Serial, Art-Net, and sACN protocols
-- Adjustable sliders for setting DMX channel values.
+- Adjustable sliders for setting DMX channel values (1-512)
-- Real-time log of DMX stream status.
+- Real-time log of DMX stream status
+- Auto-detects COM ports and prefers COM5 if available

 ## How to Use

+1. **Connect your USB DMX dongle** to your computer
-1. Select the desired output protocol (Serial, Art-Net, sACN) from the drop-down menu.
+2. **Select "Serial"** protocol from the drop-down menu
-2. Based on the selected protocol, provide the necessary configuration details such as the COM port for Serial, Node IP for Art-Net, or Universe for sACN.
+3. **Choose the correct COM port** (COM5 or whatever port your dongle uses)
+4. **Click "Connect"** to establish the connection
-3. Adjust the sliders to set the values for each DMX channel (1-512).
+5. **Use the sliders** to set values for each DMX channel (1-512)
-4. Click the "Connect" button to establish the connection and start sending DMX signals.
+6. **Monitor the log box** for connection status and DMX stream information
-5. The log box displays the current DMX stream status, including any errors.

 ## Installation Instructions